 But first, let’s take a closer look at what local SEO means and why it’s an important marketing asset.

 Why is Optimizing Your Site for Local SEO So Important?

-Local SEO can be likened to standard SEO practices, but with an added geographical feature.
-Because you want to rank high in local searches, you have to emphasize the location component of your site.
+Local search engine optimization (SEO) can be likened to standard SEO practices but with an added geographical feature.
+Because you want to rank high in local searches, you have to emphasize the location component of your business.

 What’s the point in ranking high in L.A. when your store is in Houston?